DerekAlanGilbert/presentation/content/slides/step-2.md

 ---

-## Automate and Iterate

-- First movers advantage.
+## Develop a portfolio

-    - Reacting to a job listing is time sensitive
+- Your last job is what matters

-- setup notifications for glassdoor, linkedIn, zipRecruiter, indeed, remote.io, etc.
-    - filters
-    - notifications
-    - emails

-- use automated rejection emails to tweak your resume
-    - keywords
+    - When you don't have technical experience a strong portfolio grabs attention
+    - Show me what you can build not what you have learned

+- Breaking out of tutorial hell
-    - stats/numbers
+  - small steps